University Lecturer in Haematological Genomics

 Phone: 01223 747221

-William has an MMath degree from the University of Cambridge and trained for a PhD in Statistical Genetics with David Balding at Imperial College, London.
-He was subsequently a post-doctoral researcher, working in biostatistics and quantitative genetics, at Imperial College, at McGill University and at the University of Cambridge.
+William studied mathematics at the University of Cambridge and trained for a PhD in Statistical Genetics with David Balding at Imperial College, London.
+He was subsequently a post-doctoral researcher, working in biostatistics and quantitative genetics, at Imperial College at McGill University and at the University of Cambridge.
 He joined the CEU in July 2016.
 He is a visiting worker at the MRC Biostatistics Unit and the Wellcome Trust Sanger Institute.

-William is interested in the genetics of haematological risk factors for cardiovascular diseases and in the development and application of biostatistical methods to understand these risk factors.
+William is interested in the genetic basis of variation in haematological risk factors for cardiovascular diseases and is involved in the development and application of biostatistical methods to understand the biological mechanisms underlying such risk factors.
 His methodological and applied work covers genomewide association studies, metabonomics, the analysis of NMR spectra and RNA-Seq datasets and gene expression studies.

 A major focus of his current work is the analysis of the blood trait phenotypes measured in the UK Biobank and INTERVAL studies.
-This collaboration with colleagues from the CEU and with scientists from the Department of Haematology and the Wellcome Trust Sanger Institute led to a 10 fold increase in the number of genetic loci known to modulate properties of the blood and identified reticulocyte count as probable causal risk factor for coronary heart disease.
+A collaboration with colleagues from the CEU and with scientists from the Department of Haematology and the Wellcome Trust Sanger Institute, this work has led to a 10-fold increase in the number of genetic loci known to modulate cellular properties of the blood and identified reticulocyte count as possible causal risk factor for coronary heart disease.

 Astle W., Elding H., Jiang T. et al. The Allelic Landscape of Human Blood Cell Trait Variation and Links to Common Complex Disease Cell No. 167 (2016)

-Turro et al. Rare variants in GP1BB are responsible for autosomal dominant macrothrombocytopenia Blood (2016)
+Sivapalaratnam S. et al. Rare variants in GP1BB are responsible for autosomal dominant macrothrombocytopenia Blood Vol 129 No. 4 (2016)

 Iotchkova V. et al. Discovery and refinement of genetic loci associated with cardiometabolic risk using dense imputation maps Nature Genetics (2016) Epub, ahead of print